kevinkang273/MineSweeper/README.md

 First install node modules by typing npm install.

+Then run npm run build to transpile code into lib directory.

 To play Minesweeper, create instances of MineSweeperGame in command line.
 For example:

-In command line, navigate to the src directory and run `node`
+In command line, navigate to the lib directory and run `node`

 Run `.load game.js` to load the contents of this file.